 We hold that government, and those entrusted with government, should set a high example of honesty, of justice, and unselfish devotion to the public good; that they should labor to maintain tranquility at home and peace and friendship with all the nations of the world.

-And this was a good thing, in that it promoted civility and a deliberate sense about shared goals.
+And this was a good thing, in that it promoted civility and a deliberate sense of shared goals.
 So what changed?
 Take your pick: Vietnam and the rise of the “intellectual” Left, Watergate, Roe v.
 Wade, the Iran hostage crisis and Carter’s malaise, Reagan (a man of civility who addled his opponents), the impeachment of Clinton, Bush v.
 Gore, the decline of faith, and – oddly – 9/11, which was briefly unifying.

 It’s no exaggeration now to say that Tweedledee and Tweedledum have gone to war, nor is it anything but a certainty that if and when the GOP regains the presidency while controlling one house of Congress that the Democrats will take the same obstructionist positions they now identify as Republican mendacity.